sudipsasm-ctrl/sudsas-terraform-azure-iac/modules/virtual_machine/README.md

 ## Cloud-Init Features

-The module includes a comprehensive cloud-init configuration that:
+The module includes a cloud-init configuration that:

 - **Updates and upgrades** the system packages
 - **Installs security tools**: UFW firewall, Fail2Ban